buymeasoda/refdocs/Unix/Find and search files.md

     find <path> <settings>

 Show files that match the search criteria.
-The criteria can be a literal name or use wildcards `*` Wrap non-alphanumeric search criteria with quotes
+The criteria can be a literal name or use wildcards `*` (wrap non-alphanumeric search criteria with quotes)

     find . -name '<file-pattern>'